How Is AI Talent Acquisition Augmenting the Hiring Process?

 Manually screening the resumes is time-consuming, considering 75% to 88% of the resumes are unqualified for the role advertised.
 Screening and shortlisting candidates may take 23 hours of a recruiter’s time for a single hire.
 Artificial intelligence can schedule meetings, send emails, onboard recruits, and even answer questions.

-Improves quality of hire through job matching
+Improves the quality of hire through job matching

 Quality of hire has been a KPI black box due to an inability to measure performance.
 As collecting, accessing, and analyzing HR data has become easier, quality of hire has become recruiting’s top KPI.